 }

 The _ pattern will match any value.
 By putting it after our other arms, the _ will match all the possible cases that aren’t specified before it.
 The () is just the unit value, so nothing will happen in the _ case.
-This way, we can say that we want to do nothing for all of the possible values that we don’t list before the _ placeholder.
+As a result, we can say that we want to do nothing for all the possible values that we don’t list before the _ placeholder.

-The match expression can be a little wordy for the case where we only care about one of the cases, though.
-For that case, Rust provides if let.
+However, the match expression can be a bit wordy in a situation in which we only care about one of the cases.
+For this situation, Rust provides if let.

-Concise control flow with if let
+Concise Control Flow with if let

-The if let syntax lets you combine if and let into a less verbose way to handle values that match one pattern and ignoring the rest.
-Take the following program5:
+The if let syntax lets you combine if and let into a less verbose way to handle values that match one pattern and ignore the rest.
+Consider the program in Listing 6-6 that matches on an Option<u8> value but only wants to execute code if the value is three:

-match some_option {
+let some_u8_value = Some(0u8);

-Some(x) => {
+match some_u8_value {

-// do something with x
+Some(3) =>

-},
+println!("three"),

-None => (),
+_ => (),

 }

-Listing 6-5>
+Listing 6-6: A match that only cares about executing code when the value is Some(3)

-We want to do something with the Some match, but do nothing with the None case.
-We can do this with an Option, but with a more complex enum,: adding _ => () after processing just one variant is a lot of boilerplate code that we have to add to satisfy the match expression.
+We want to do something with the Some(3) match but do nothing with any other Some<u8> value or the None value.
+To satisfy the match expression, we have to add _ => () after processing just one variant, which is a lot of boilerplate code to add.

-Instead, we could write this in a shorter way with if let.
-This code behaves exactly the same as the match above5:
+Instead, we could write this in a shorter way using if let.
+The following code behaves the same as the match in Listing 6-6:

-if let Some(x) = some_option {
+if let Some(3) = some_u8_value {

-// do something with x
+println!("three");

 }

 if let takes a pattern and an expression separated by an =.
-It works just like a match, where the expression is given to the match and the pattern is its first arm.
+It works the same way as a match, where the expression is given to the match and the pattern is its first arm.

-Using if let means you have less to type, less indentation, and less boilerplate.
-However, we’ve lost the exhaustiveness checking that match enforces.
-Choosing between match and if let depends on what you’re doing in your particular case, and if gaining conciseness is an appropriate tradeoff for losing exhaustiveness checking.
+Using if let means you have less to type, less indentation, and less boilerplate code.
+However, we’ve lost the exhaustive checking that match enforces.
+Choosing between match and if let depends on what you’re doing in your particular situation and if gaining conciseness is an appropriate trade-off for losing exhaustive checking.

 In other words, you can think of if let as syntax sugar for a match that runs code when the value matches one pattern and then ignores all other values.

-We can include an else that goes with an if let.
+We can include an else with an if let.
 The block of code that goes with the else is the same as the block of code that would go with the _ case in the match expression that is equivalent to the if let and else.
-Recall the Coin enum definition in Listing 6-3, where the Quarter variant also held a UsState value.
+Recall the Coin enum definition in Listing 6-4, where the Quarter variant also held a UsState value.
 If we wanted to count all non-quarter coins we see while also announcing the state of the quarters, we could do that with a match expression like this:

 let mut count = 0;